getgems-io/nft-contracts/swap.md

 ```tl-b
 completed#ef03d009 query_id:uint64 = CompletedNotification;
 ```

+Sides will receive response from nft, with ~0.05 TON amount.

 And commission address will receive transaction with the rest contract balance amount, except 0.001 TON for storage, with schema:
 ```tl-b